 7. Data collection

-AI automation will be helpful in optimizing the large amounts of collected data from scientific missions like deep space probes, Earth-observing spacecraft, and rovers.
+real time will be helpful in optimizing the large amounts of collected data from scientific missions like deep space probes, Earth-observing spacecraft, and rovers.
 It’ll also aid in evaluating this data and distributing it to end-users.

 Through installing AI aboard spacecraft, it’ll be possible to build datasets and maps, as AI could find and classify normal features, like common weather patterns, from atypical patterns, like smoke from volcanic activity - all done independently.